 Windows and doors might add a nice aesthetic to both the inside and outside of your home, but they keep unwanted pests and debris out.
 So, before or during the Fall:

-- Make sure the area around the doors and windows is properly sealed. – This not only helps keep pests out, but it can also help you keep in heat, which can help you save money on your energy bill.
+5. Make sure the area around the doors and windows is properly sealed. – This can also you keep in heat, which can help you save money on your energy bill.

 Your home’s exterior

 Your home’s job, after all, is to protect you from the elements.
 Make sure that the outside of your home can do that by:

 6. Scheduling a roof inspection – Fall can be the perfect time to schedule an inspection, right before potential hail and snow damage weighs and wears on your roof.
 Choose a reputable roofing company who will identify and report any potential problems you may see in the near future.